Dowty Judo Club, (BJJ), John B Will, Gloucester, UK - 08/05/2012

 The Gracie Way, an interesting if biased biography of several figures from the Gracie family.
 John Danaher has been involved in two instructional books with significant historical sections, Mastering Jujitsu and BJJ: Theory & Technique, though the historical section of the former is essentially an update of the latter.
 Aside from that, it is mostly MMA histories like No Holds Barred and Total MMA.

 However, there is another useful historical source, contained within the pages of John Will’s ‘Rogue Black Belt’ series of books, specifically the second and third volumes of his three part biographical sequence.
-Hence why I jumped at the chance to meet him in person for an interview, which should be appearing a little further down the line in Jiu Jitsu Style.
+Hence why I jumped at the chance to meet him in person for an interview, which should be appearing a little further down the line.
 Thanks to Mark Collett, I was able to meet Will before his seminar on the 8th May, as well as attend that seminar myself.

 Secondly, for the demonstration of the technique, Will does the usual thing of having everybody gather around him in a circle.
 This again makes sense, as you can get the best angle that way, maximising the space, rather than being spread out along a wall.
 Thirdly, when drilling he talks you through the technique: if you weren't paying attention during the demonstration, the instructor now has a chance to correct you.
 Finally, everybody drills a couple of times at their own pace.
 After that, you switch, so the process can be repeated for your partner.